-May is National Electrical Safety Month, an annual effort to help reduce electrically-related fatalities, injuries, and property loss—both at in the home and at work.
+May is National Electrical Safety Month, an annual effort to help reduce electrically-related fatalities, injuries, and property loss—both in the home and at work.
 Sponsored by Electrical Safety Foundation International (ESFI) and other groups, the goal of Electrical Safety Month is to increase public awareness of the electrical hazards in the workplace, at home, school, and at play.
-One of the core values of IAEI is electrical safety and one of our primary objectives are to increase awareness of the common electrical hazards that can exist in homes and to encourage customers to arrange for the installation of ground-fault circuit protectors in residential installations.
+One of the core values of IAEI is electrical safety and one of our primary objectives is to increase awareness of the common electrical hazards that can exist in homes.
+This includes encouraging consumers to arrange for the installation of ground-fault circuit interrupters in residential applications.
 In addition to home safety, electrical inspectors and other industry professionals can also work to promote workplace safety both at work and out in the field to keep their businesses healthy and safe.

 Safe Work Practices

 Electrical workers are expected to possess the required knowledge of safe work practices while working in the field.
 A firm understanding of electrical installations from rough wiring to finished energized electrical systems and the electrical hazards associated with each is required.
 Safety rules become more extensive and more demanding when inspectors work around energized equipment, and the inspector should understand the dos and don’ts when working with energized equipment.

 Suitable personnel protective equipment (PPE) is required when working on or near energized equipment.
 In many jurisdictions, the contractors have the responsibility to make it a safe environment for inspection and may be required to provide the appropriate PPE.
 When working on non-energized equipment, the circuit disconnecting means should be locked in the open position for safety and inspectors should follow all applicable locking and tagging rules.
 Covers should not be removed from energized equipment unless the equipment is first disconnected from the source and no work is performed before there is verification that the equipment is in an electrically safe working condition.